MaxOhn/flexmap/README.md

 # FlexMap

-A highly flexible concurrent map with a similar approach as [DashMap](https://github.com/xacrimon/dashmap).
+A flexible concurrent map with a similar approach as [DashMap](https://github.com/xacrimon/dashmap).

 ## Comparison

 The _ of FlexMap compared to DashMap:
   - Disadvantage:
     - Interface is very different than the one from the standard library's HashMap.
-    - The index for the internal hashmap is determined by the keys instead of threads, hence the key type needs to implement a specific trait, namely `FlexMapKey`.
-By default, this trait is only implemented for integers by simple taking a modulo but it can easily be implemented for any other type.
-    - Instead of allowing types that borrow into the key type, methods on FlexMap really do need the key type itself.
     - Most definitely not faster than DashMap, likely a little slower even.
 I did not benchmark yet.
+    - Nothing is tested yet!!
   - Advantages:
-    - Instead of always using a synchronous mutex, the internal locks are **flex**ible so that any lock can be added.
+    - Instead of always using a synchronous RwLock, the internal locks are **flex**ible so that any lock can be added.
 By default, provided locks are both RwLock and Mutex from both the standard library and [tokio](https://docs.rs/tokio/latest/tokio/).
-    - Instead of basing the amount of internal hashmaps on the amount of CPU cores, the amount is **flex**ible and can be chosen as a const generic.
-The more maps, the lower the likelyhood of deadlocking.
-Defaults to 10 on the provided default locks.
-    - Due to the different interface, the user has full control over locks and their guards, thus shifting the responsibility to not deadlock on the user instead of internal machinery.
+    - The different interface requires the user to lock first, then use the given guards appropriatly.
+This makes deadlocking less likely or at least easier to track down when it happens.

 ## Why